Home

 When and where to chase northern lights?

-To increase the odds while chasing this elusive but glorious phenomenon, plan your winter getaway between Manitoba's peak aurora season from January through March.
+To increase the odds while chasing this elusive but glorious phenomenon, plan your winter getaway between Manitoba's peak aurora season from September through March.
 Remember to follow the forecasts and choose clear and dark moonless nights, preferably outside of the city.
-Try your chances in the rural municipality of St. Andrews, north of Winnipeg.
-Be patient and ready to stay up late at night, and your efforts will eventually pay off.

-If you're craving for more and don't mind traveling further north, Winnipeg is still the best place to start your journey.
-Famed Churchill, just below the arctic circle, is served by regular flights from the capital city.
+If you're craving for more and don't mind traveling further north, Winnipeg is a good place to start your journey to the famed Churchill, just below the Arctic Circle.
+In addition to regular flights, there's a historical train route north, which lies through Canadian wilderness and takes 48 hours.

 Practical info